SoroushOskouei/Evolutionary-Spanning-Clustering-ESC-/README.md

 ESC effectively handles complex clustering tasks where traditional methods may fail by forming naturally separated clusters based on the inherent structure of the data, provided that a reasonable distance threshold is given.

-For large datasets, a grid-based approach should be taken to speed up he process.
+For large datasets, a grid-based approach should be taken to speed up the process.
 See the related notebook attached for a grid-based approach.

 ![image](https://github.com/user-attachments/assets/a0a453e0-d3e5-44c7-aab2-59fc90f6c71d)